 The members of the Adult Faith Formation Team invite you to join us this summer in growing our faith.
 For the summer of 2019, members of St. John the Baptist Parish in Mount Vernon are invited to sign up to be assigned a prayer partner.
 It’s simple.
 On Pentecost (Sunday, June 9), you will be able to pick up an envelope that includes the name of your prayer partner and throughout the summer, we ask that you pray for them daily.
 We’ll include a possible prayer you may include.
 As the new school year begins, we will reveal our prayer partners to one another.
 Please fill out the form below to sign up.
 This is an invitation for anyone in the parish to participate – kids through adults.

 “Then he led them out as far as Bethany, raised his hands, and blessed them.
 As he blessed them he parted from them and was taken up to heaven.
 They did him homage and then returned to Jerusalem with greay joy, and they were continually in the temple praising God.” ~ Lk 24:50-53

 To add a request to St. John’s Prayer Chain, please send an email or call the office

-Visit usccb.org to learn more
+Visit USCCB to learn more about the Easter season.